AdaCore/gnatstudio/docs/users_guide/projects.rst

 * relative paths

-  These paths, when used in a `with` line as described below, are relative to the location of the project containing the `with`.
+  These paths, when used in a :command:`with` line as described below, are relative to the location of the project containing the :command:`with`.

 * `ADA_PROJECT_PATH`